|

 movements around the globe.

-But did the Exodus ever actually occur?
+But did the Exodus actually occur?

-On Passover Sunday, Rabbi David Wolpe raised that provocative question before
+On Passover Sunday, Rabbi David Wolpe raised that provocative question

 2,200 faithful at Sinai Temple on the west side of Los Angeles.
-He minced no
+He

 words.